This chapter is about how to implement effective casework procedures.

 - the process that should be adopted in relation to arranging an initial meeting or telephone call;

 - the fee cap for the matter and guidance about the process that should be adopted if the fee cap is approached or exceeded; and

 - any particular cost or disbursement arrangements that are relevant to the matter.

 Firms with structured pro bono programs tend to maintain a register or database of all pro bono matters in the firm which captures the above information.
 This is used for a number of purposes, including supervision of work and internal and external reporting and evaluation.
 See Chapter 1.13 Evaluation.

 2.1.4 MATTER OPENING AND MANAGEMENT

 Firms use different matter management and billing systems to record and manage their matters.
 The procedure for opening and managing pro bono matters should match the firm’s formal matter opening policy.
 Matter opening procedures may vary according to whether the firm is going to count pro bono hours as billable or not, and whether a fee or hours cap is to be placed on the matter.
-One firm requires the dated signature of the pro bono coordinator or partner on the first page of the matter opening to indicate that it is approved under the firm’s pro bono program and the fee cap (if any) is authorised.
+One firm, for example, requires the dated signature of the pro bono coordinator or partner on the first page of the matter opening to indicate that it is approved under the firm’s pro bono program and the fee cap (if any) is authorised.
 Another firm, for example, requires the finance team to see an email from the pro bono partner approving the matter before opening a pro bono file.